spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/clone-vm.md

 tags: ["vmo"]
 ---

-A VM clone is a copy of an existing, or parent, virtual machine (VM).
+A VM clone is a copy of an existing virtual machine (VM).
 The cloned VM has the same configuration settings and identifiers as the parent VM.
-After you clone a VM, it as a separate virtual machine.
+After you clone a VM, the cloned VM acts as a separate virtual machine.

 Cloning is a quick way to create a new virtual machine that shares the same properties as the parent.
 You may want to clone a VM for the following reasons:

-- Software testing - developers can clone an active VM to test new changes to their code.
+- Software testing.
+Developers can clone an active VM to test new changes to their code.

-- Forensics - security administators can clone an infected machine and connect it to an air-gaped network to investigate the source of the infection while the parent VM can be destroyed or remediated.
+- Forensics.
+Security administrators can clone an infected machine and connect it to an air-gaped network to investigate the source of the infection while the parent VM can be destroyed or remediated.

 ## Prerequisites

-There are no requirements.
+- An active cluster in Palette with the Virtual Machine Orchestrator (VMO) pack.

 ## Clone a VM